fermi-park/ZMap_Dev/README.md

 2. Visualizations of response rates by postal code (bar chart or heatmap)
 3. Log output with availability percentages

-## AWS Deployment Details
+## AWS Deployment Options

+### Option 1: EC2-Based Deployment

+See the [terraform/README.md](terraform/README.md) for instructions on deploying to a single EC2 instance.

+### Option 2: Container-Based Deployment (Recommended)

 The Terraform configuration creates:
-- EC2 instance (Ubuntu) with ZMap installed
+- ECS cluster for running containerized services
+- RDS PostgreSQL instance for data storage
-- S3 bucket for data storage and results
+- S3 bucket for input/output data
+- ECR repositories for container images
+- Load balancer for API access
 - IAM roles with required permissions
-- Automated scanning via cron jobs
-- Results synced to S3 bucket
+- CloudWatch for logging and monitoring

-See the [terraform/README.md](terraform/README.md) for detailed deployment instructions.
+See [AWS_SETUP.md](AWS_SETUP.md) for detailed instructions on deploying the containerized version to AWS.

 ## Security Considerations